Fantastic artwork surrounds us.

 The Persistence of Memory (Salvador Dali, 1931)

 Dali leaned into the fame that the Persistence of Memory brought.
-He produced a sequel, The Disintegration of the Persistence of Memory, in 1954 and created various sculptures and lithographs carrying the same theme.
+In 1954, he produced a sequel, The Disintegration of the Persistence of Memory, and created various sculptures and lithographs carrying the same theme.

 The Persistence of Memory is consistently referenced, parodied, and featured in pop culture iconography.
-It’s used to convey dreamlike states and the concept of wasted time.
-This painting has made appearances in cartoons, video games, and movies and has been parodied with various animals, foodstuffs, and cartoon imagery.
+It conveys dreamlike states and the concept of wasted time.
+This painting has appeared in cartoons, video games, and movies and has been parodied with various animals, foodstuffs, and cartoon imagery.

-The Persistence of Memory is on display at the Museum of Modern Art, New York.
+The Persistence of Memory is displayed at the Museum of Modern Art, New York.

 The Scream (Edvard Munch, 1893)